nihr43/arista-ansible/readme.md

 echo 'ssh-rsa keyyyy' > /root/.ssh/authorized_keys
 ```

-You should now be able to ssh root@ .

-With ssh set-up, we can run `ansible-playbook main.yml --diff`:
+You should now be able to ssh root@switch, and with ssh setup, we can run `ansible-playbook main.yml --diff`.
+Keep in mind, your specific configuration is relevant during this bootstrapping phase.
+You may or may not want to override the configuration we just did to ssh in the first place.

 ```
 ~/git/arista-ansible$ ansible-playbook main.yml --diff